PS5 stock tracker: Where to buy PlayStation 5 in the next 24 hours

 The next 24 hours look like they will be critical for thousands of gamers in finally picking up a PS5, as stock trackers in both the UK and USA are reporting that more PlayStation 5 consoles are about to be made available at retailers.

-In the USA we're hearing that Target, Walmart, Best Buy and Amazon is about to get a massive drop of of PS5 consoles, while in the UK Argos and John Lewis have already dropped consoles this week, and Amazon, AO, EE/BT and Currys appear to be gearing up for new stock to go live, too.
+In the USA we're hearing that Target, Walmart, Best Buy and Amazon is about to get a massive drop of of PS5 consoles, while in the UK the retailer GAME is reportedly set to drop 15,000 consoles on Tuesday 23 February.

-Apparently each UK retailer will be releasing 40,000 new PlayStation 5 consoles for sale in their next tranche of systems, and if that is true then that means that more than 200,000 PS5s are hitting the market.
-And this guide can help you get a piece of that PS5 action.

 And that means it's time to get your game face on if you want to buy a PS5.
-Scalpers are bragging each and every week right now about how successful they've been, but by staying alert and preparing right now for the next console drop, more gamers can bag a PlayStation 5 for themselves and take that power from the scalpers.
+Scalpers are bragging each and every week right now about how successful they've been in buying up thousands of consoles, but by staying alert and preparing right now for the next console drop, more gamers can bag a PlayStation 5 for themselves and take that power from the scalpers.

 Playing PS5 games is the best, but it is even better if you're doing so on a console that hasn't forced you to remortgage your home to land it.
 Scalpers just want to make a quick buck, so ignore their tales of hardship and only buy a PS5 console for RRP – which is something that this PS5 stock guide can help you do.